theforeman/kafo/README.md

 ```

 The cache will be skipped if the file modification time of the manifest is
 greater than the mtime recorded in the cache.
+Using `--parser-cache` will force
+the use of an outdated cache, but this should be used with caution.

 ## Configuring Hiera